 Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

-French B2C commerce of products and services is one of the largest markets in the world, ranking second in Europe and fifth in the world in terms of online consumption in 2020.
-The market continues to grow at a steady rate of more than 10%.
-It is likely to grow even higher than expected due to the unprecedented impacts of the Covid 19 pandemic, which profoundly affected the retail sector and accelerated the development of online shopping.
-Successive lockdowns forced people to purchase online because all but essential stores were completely shut down., .
+French B2C commerce of products and services is one of the largest markets in the world, ranking second in Europe and fifth in the world in terms of online consumption in 2021.
+The market is estimated at USD 152 billion and continues to grow at a steady rate of more than 15%.
+It is likely to grow even higher due to the unprecedented impacts of the Covid-19 pandemic, which profoundly affected the retail sector and accelerated the development of online shopping.
+Successive lockdowns forced people to purchase online because all but essential stores were completely shut down.
 The impact will be long lasting as consumers’ habits have changed, representing a good opportunity for U.S. retailers with unique products and services to offer.

 The U.S. Commercial Service sees the French eCommerce market as a sizable opportunity for U.S. retailers in virtually every category providing a good positioning and digital presence in this very competitive market.
 The French are fond of American culture and tend to enjoy our brands.
 Many firms begin by testing the market directly from their U.S. site or using Amazon or a similar French marketplace to gauge interest.
 Online marketplaces are starting to disrupt industries where traditionally starting with a distributor or sales agent would have been advisable.